Lab Startup Guide

 Once your grants and other awards have been set up at Columbia and you have gone through the trainings required for ARC access (see the Purchasing section above), you can use the MyGrants website to make financial projections.

-The P&S Office for Research and university-wide Office of the Executive Vice President for Research offer a number of resources to help you identify and apply for internal and external grants:
+The VP&S Office for Research and university-wide Office of the Executive Vice President for Research offer a number of resources to help you identify and apply for internal and external grants:

 - You should determine who in your Department provides pre-award support to help you prepare and submit your application.
-Some departments utilize the Pre-Award Core
+Basic science departments utilize the Pre-Award Core

 - We have assembled a list of funding opportunities